econ-ark/DynX/README.md

 ⚠️ **Experimental Development Build** – APIs and documentation are incomplete.⚠️

 DynX is a directed-acyclic-graph (DAG) framework for solving recursive dynamic models.

-It combines functional recursion with a practical graph representation of what would otherwise be an infinite-dimensional problem.
+DynX provides a practical and unified graph representation of Bellman functional recursion (model solution) and push-forward distributions (model simulation) of a dynamic economic model.

 Unlike general graph libraries (e.g. *TensorFlow*), DynX represents **both** computational operators **and** the functional objects that define a